drewmndz/notes-todo-webapp/README.md

 # Notes | Todos

-Note taking and Todo list features combined in one web application.
+Note taking and Todo list features combined in one web application with localstorage.

 ## Built with: